 Today, being the “education leader” proves you know your industry better than anyone else.
 And proving you know the best practices in your field will quickly turn you into a go-to business in your niche.

 As a result, new customers are more likely to buy your products, and your existing user base is less likely to leave.
 That is one of the reasons why all top brands are already focusing on customer education.
-They understand it’s harder to win in your industry without proving that you know the space better than anyone else.
+They understand that winning in your industry is harder without proving that you know the space better than anyone else.

 4. Lowered Training Costs

 The total cost of acquiring new customers can quickly get sky-high.
 Your employees cost money, and so do your marketing and sales efforts, the software you use, customer training, and more.
 All those factors add up quickly, with little ability to scale.
-Let’s not forget, as the complexity of your business increases, so are the training needs.
+Let’s not forget that as your business’s complexity increases, so are the training needs.
 When it comes to that point, any efficiency will help.

 Most successful companies have already moved past the 200-page user manuals.
-They understood it’s not the most efficient way to educate customers on their services or products.
-However, many are still spending extra resources to provide their customers with that kind of training.
+They understood there were more efficient ways to educate customers on their services or products.
+However, many still need to spend extra resources to provide their customers with that training.

 A good setup customer education program can help you lower your training costs and increase its quality.
-By switching to an online learning platform, you can build a set of standardized training programs, delivered in a consistent manner.
-While this may need an upfront investment, it will result in fewer education costs in the long run.
+By switching to an online learning platform, you can build a set of standardized training programs delivered consistently.
+While this may need an upfront investment, it will reduce education costs in the long run.

 5. Reduced Support Tickets

-Did you know that the average cost per support ticket is $1.60 per minute?
-This means that with every ticket you avoid, your organization ends up saving more.
+Did you know the average cost per support ticket is $1.60 per minute?
+This means that with every ticket you avoid, your organization saves more.

 - An overworked and stressed support team